Who we are

 The overall study objective for INFORM is to evaluate the state of nutrition care and patient related outcomes in patients with foregut tumors in North American, Europe and Australia.

-Click HERE to access the RxING Registry.
+Click HERE to access the RxING Practice Tool.
 In 2013, the original RxING study, entitled “Pharmacist intervention for glycemic control in the community,” was the first to investigate independent prescribing by pharmacists for diabetes care.
-Pharmacists systemically identified patients with poor glycemic control, prescribed insulin, and provided intensive education and support to attain adherence.
-As […]
+Pharmacists systemically identified patients with poor glycemic control, prescribed insulin, and provided intensive education and support to attain adherence. […]